syedzubinhafiz/supermario/design-docs/REQ7_class_responsibilities.md

 **ResetGameAction**
 1. Class Overall Responsibility:

-    This class is used to represent the act of Player resetting the game.
+    This class is used to represent the act of Player resetting the edu.monash.fit2099.game.
     This will be added to the player's actions list if the player's resetStatus is false.

 2. Relationship with other classes: